Here is list of frequently asked questions that should provide you with some extra information you might need.

 What is the maximum amount of people on our tours?

-Normally it is 8 people (Midgard) or 12 people (Asgard), but if you have a large group size, we can actually accommodate up to 20 people in either location.
+Normally it is 12 to 16 people, but if you have a large group size, we can actually accommodate up to 20 people in either location.
 So your large group is very welcome here!
 So we have plenty of room for large groups (or large families!).
 So feel free to contact us with your requests, we are happy to help and happy to get you and your group here watching northern lights.

 Are children welcome?

 We happily welcome children around the age of 10 years and up.
 This is the minimum we recommend because we are quite remote, the temperatures can get quite serious and if an accident happens or the van breaks down at midnight in a very remote place, it can be quite a scary thing for a young child.

 Having said that, we have had quite a few young children join our tours and it has been working out well.
 If the sky is clear, we won’t stray too far from the cottages or we don’t even have to go out in the van at all in the evenings as we can wait for the aurora on site.
 It is only really required to go out in the van when it is cloudy or the northern lights forecast is very weak.
 More often than not, if it is clear skies, the northern lights will be over the cottages, so you don’t have to go anywhere!

 Please contact us if you have any questions about bringing children.

 How fit do you need to be on our tours?